 When?
 Every year in November.
 Check the dates on the festival’s website.

 Watch this video by Lenny Sendersky:

 If you love beer, you’ll love this festival.
-A huge stage is built next to Mall HaYam and local musicians come to perform in front of the excited audience.
-And next to the stage, there are dozens of beer stands, where you can taste a variety of beers (at a price, of course).
+A huge stage is built next to Mall HaYam, and local musicians come to perform in front of the excited audience.
+Next to the stage are dozens of beer stands, where you can taste a variety of beers (at extra cost, of course).